800.367.6515

 Myrtle Beach State Park Pier

-From the pier to the beach, biking and hiking trails, or even the campground, Myrtle Beach State Park are worth a visit.
-You can enjoy fishing or crabbing from the pier of surf fishing for flounder.
-You do not need a fishing license for pier fishing, as it will be included in the daily purchase, however, if you are shore fishing, you will need a saltwater license.
+From the pier to the beach, biking and hiking trails, or even the campground, Myrtle Beach State Park is worth a visit.
+You can enjoy fishing or crabbing from the pier, surf fishing for flounder.
+You do not need a fishing license for pier fishing, as it will be included in the daily purchase; however, if you are shore fishing, you will need a saltwater license.
 Some things to know before you go are;

 • Each rod rented comes with one (1) daily fishing pass.
 Rods must be returned an hour before the pier gift shop closes.